nexcess/nexcess-api-docs/cloud-server/add.md

 - string `hostname` (required): host name for the new cloud server
 - integer `package_id` (required): id of the virt-guest service package to order. @see package:list
 - integer `os_id` (required): id of the operating system install template to use. @see os:list
-- bool `use_password` (optional): whether to set a root password for ssh.
+- bool `use_password` (optional): whether to set a root password for ssh login.
 Note, the password will be automatically generated and provided via secure datashare (@see datashare:open).
 Using passwords for ssh is **strongly discouraged**; ssh keys should be used instead.
 - integer[] `ssh_key_ids` (required if `use_password`=false): id of the ssh key(s) to install on the new cloud server. @see ssh-key:list
+- integer[] `addon_ids` (optional): ids of service add-on packages to order
+- string `discount_code` (optional): discount code to apply to the order

 **Request**:
 ```